Sustainability Site

 Strengthen activities to separate waste components and promote recycling

 Bandai Namco Technica, a supplier of arcade games, has been promoting recycling initiatives since 2010 to ensure that limited resources are still available in the future.
-We carefully separate metals, printed circuit boards (PCB), wiring, and HDDs that are replaced during the course of maintenance and other work.
-In fiscal 2023, we recycled approximately 6.2 tons of materials and components.
+We carefully separate metals, printed circuit boards (PCBs), wiring, and HDDs that are replaced during the course of maintenance and other work.
+In fiscal 2024, we recycled approximately 5.6 tons of materials and components.

 PCBs set for recycling after sorting